nextcloud/desktop/doc/navigating.rst

    :alt: Status icon, little cloud with yellow circle and vertical parallel
     lines

-The yellow overlay icon with the parallel lines tells you your synchronization has been paused.
+The yellow icon with the parallel lines tells you your synchronization has been paused.
 (Most likely by you.)

 .. figure:: images/icon-offline.png